Felice Arena

 Felice Arena is an Australian children's author and illustrator.
-He created and co-wrote the bestselling football-themed Specky Magee series; the acclaimed historical novels The Boy and the Spy, Fearless Frederic, A Great Escape and The Unstoppable Flying Flanagan; and the picture books Pasta!, Cheese! and My Big Secret.
+He created and co-wrote the football-themed Specky Magee series; the historical novels The Boy and the Spy, Fearless Frederic, A Great Escape and The Unstoppable Flying Flanagan; and the picture books Pasta!, Cheese! and My Big Secret.

 Early life

 Arena was born in Kyabram, Victoria.
 He studied teaching at La Trobe University in Bendigo, Victoria and graduated in 1990.
 He decided to pursue a career in acting and writing.
 In 1992, he was cast as Marco Alessi in the Australian soap opera Neighbours.
 A year later, he relocated to the UK and was appearing in the West End when he began writing his first book in his dressing room.

 Writing career

 When he returned to Australia, Arena asked friend and Australian rules football player Garry Lyon for football advice for a book idea.
 Lyon told Arena that he would like to help write the book and they worked together to create Specky Magee.
 Eight books in the Specky Magee series were published between 2002 and 2011.
 Arena adapted his 2017 novel The Boy and the Spy for the stage in Geneva, before it was performed at St Margaret's Berwick Grammar School.
 His four-part series Besties was released in 2020.
 From 2018 - 2022 Arena released his CBCA notable middle-grade historical books Fearless Frederic and A Great Escape.
 His historical novel The Unstoppable Flying Flanagan was long-listed for the ARA Historical Awards.
 Most recently Arena's picture books Pasta!,Cheese! and My Big Secret were released.